 Faulty people

-If the industry takes on an individual whose morals are not in line with the business’s purposes, this can thwart growth and stunt productivity.
+If the industry takes on an individual whose morals are not aligned with the business’s purposes, this can thwart growth and stunt productivity.
 When considering taking on someone new, try to find a way of cooperating with them before formalizing problems into something more concrete.

 Lack of financial understanding

-People and small groups are often obsessive about their idea.
-Still, they lack the necessary financial understanding and bookkeeping needed to entirely appreciate where the business stands financially at any given point.
+People and small groups are often obsessive about their ideas.
+Still, they lack the financial understanding and bookkeeping to appreciate where the business stands financially at any given point.

 Not having a plan B

-Making substitute preparations and having countermeasures in place should anything go wrong will mean that you are well prepared to handle anything unanticipated.
+Making substitute preparations and having countermeasures in place should anything go wrong will mean you are well-prepared to handle anything unanticipated.
 Yet, many small businesses fail to do this.

 Money is king

-Emergency budgets and placing profit back into your business can help finance any unforeseen costs and allow tractability and subsidiary plans for steady growth.
+Emergency budgets and turning profits into your business can help finance unforeseen costs and allow tractability and subsidiary plans for steady growth.
 Small commercial owners usually fail to see the prominence of doing this.

 Failure to react to change

-The slightest changes to the market, opponents’ activities, and sometimes influences that seem completely unrelated can cause demand changes.
-If companies fail to react to these changes, this could harm repute, cost time and money.
+The slightest changes to the market, opponents’ activities, and sometimes influences that seem entirely unrelated can cause demand changes.
+If companies fail to react to these changes, this could harm repute and cost time and money.

 Incorrect pricing

-Whether you under or overestimate your merchandise’s cost, incorrect pricing, or bookkeeping is a sure way to not gain the most out of your company.
+Whether you underestimate your merchandise’s cost, incorrect pricing, or bookkeeping is a sure way to not gain the most out of your company.

 Unrealistic anticipation of cash flow

-If you give a client 30 days to pay and then plan around them paying within 10, this is impractical.
-The more honest you are about your cash flow, the less likely you are to find yourself in hot water.
+Giving clients 30 days to pay and planning around them paying within ten is impractical.
+The more honest you are about your cash flow, the less likely you find yourself in hot water.

 Conclusion

 Market liquidity risk is an imperative driver of security prices, risk management, and arbitrage speed.
-Funding circuits for small businesses stay largely local, imitating proximity effects between small businesses and their investor base.
-Liquidity crisis evolves through liquidity spirals in which losses, increasing limits, tightened risk management, and amplified instability feed on each other.
+Funding circuits for small businesses stay largely local, imitating proximity effects between small companies and their investor base.
+Liquidity crises evolve through liquidity spirals in which losses, increasing limits, tightened risk management, and amplified instability feed on each other.